John Kochurov: Russia and martyrdom

-Fr, John returned to Russia in 1907 where he was assigned to Narva (now Estonia).
+Kochurov returned to Russia in 1907 where he was assigned to Narva (now Estonia).
 Here he put to use the skills he had learned in the United States teaching catechism in the schools.

 Then in 1916, he was transferred to St. Catherine's Cathedral in Tsarskoye Selo, just outside St. Petersburg.
 At St. Catherine's, he established himself as a popular priest who was skilled in presenting moving sermons.
 Then in October 1917 the Bolshevik uprising in St. Petersburg spilled over quickly into Tsarskoye Selo as the town was attacked by Bolshevik elements.
 The people thronged to the churches where the clergy held prayer services and led processions throughout the town praying for peace.

-On October 31, 1917 (Old Style), the Bolsheviks entered Tsarskoe Selo in force and arrested Fr.
-John.
+On October 31, 1917 (Old Style), the Bolsheviks entered Tsarskoe Selo in force and arrested Kochurov.
 He was taken by the Bolsheviks out of town where he was summarily shot.
-By this act, Fr.
-John became the proto-hieromartyr of the Bolshevik revolution and the Soviet yoke.
-Fr.
-John was buried several days later in the crypt of St. Catherine's Cathedral.
+By this act, Kochurov became the proto-hieromartyr of the New Martyrs and Confessors of the Russian Orthodox Church who suffered during the Bolshevik revolution and under the Soviet yoke.
+Kochurov was buried several days later in the crypt of St. Catherine's Cathedral.

-In December 1994, Fr.
-John was glorified by the Council of Bishops of the Russian Orthodox Church, in session at St. Daniel's Monastery, Moscow, Russia, as the first of the new martyrs of the 20th century.
+In December 1994, Kochurov was glorified by the Council of Bishops of the Russian Orthodox Church, in session at St. Daniel's Monastery, Moscow, Russia, as the first of the new martyrs of the 20th century.
 In the United States he is also honored as a missionary and inspired preacher.